 Illuminates when the oil pressure falls below the normal range.
 Refer to Engine oil in the Maintenance and Specifications chapter for more information.

 Engine air filter (F-Super Duty only):

-The engine air filter warning message comes on in the message center when the air filter restriction gauge reaches the CHANGE FILTER mark or if the air filter and/or housing becomes packed with snow.
+The engine air filter warning message comes on in the message center when the air filter restriction gauge reaches the CHANGE FILTER MARK due to blockage in the air intake system.